Support Athens by Locals!

 If you’re traveling with kids, make sure to visit the children’s library and the playground.

-It features two reading rooms, a room for music and films, and a room where fairytale narrations take place.
+It features two reading rooms, a room for music and films, and a room where fairytale narrations occur.

 There is also a conservatory that is considered to be the country’s first greenhouse and until nowadays, plants are cultivated here before being replanted to the garden.

-The perfect place to finish off your walk is the little cozy cafe which is located at the entrance of Irodou Attikou Street.
+The perfect place to finish your walk is the little cozy cafe at the entrance of Irodou Attikou Street.

 Finally, if you’re visiting Athens in the summertime, you should definitely watch a movie in the open-air Cine Aegli.

-It’s one of the most popular Athenian summer cinemas and one of the locals’ most favorites.
+It’s one of the most popular Athenian summer cinemas and one of the locals’ favorites.

 Take off at Syntagma Square and in about a 5-minutes walk you’ll be at the garden’s central entrance on Amalias Avenue.
 Visit our Athens Maps page and download for free the Map of Athens Center